Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-list files in long format with user name and group ID and hidden characters
+script that lists all files in the current directory and working directory